-There are several Family Rooms, which each have a double bedroom and large living area with space for 2 single beds and a baby cot.
 Superior Doubles can interconnect, and each can fit a baby cot or extra bed.
 The Master Suite has a mezzanine area with a double sofabed for up 2 children, plus space for an additional child.

 Kids Activities on site:

-- Heated outdoor and indoor pools
+- Outdoor and indoor pools

 - Horse riding